The University of Chicago Laboratory Schools are made up of five schools, each with its own principal and administrative staff.

 Children learn to play and play to learn in our early childhood programs.
-Approximately, 390 children make up our Nursery 3, Nursery 4, and Kindergarten population.
+Approximately 420 children make up our Nursery 3, Nursery 4, and Kindergarten population.
 Nurturing classroom environments are designed to provide opportunities for reading, telling stories, art, games, music, and exploration as students develop their cognitive and social abilities.
 Each classroom welcomes approximately 22 children led by a head and two assistant teachers.
 At the earliest stages, children learn to engage in class discussions, ask questions, and express their own ideas.
 They write and direct their own plays and investigate the natural world through projects and observation of classroom pets and plants.

-fall of 2013.
+All Nursery, Kindergarten and Primary School children attend school at Earl Shapiro Hall on the Early Childhood Campus.
 Earl Shapiro Hall is specifically designed to meet the needs of students from Nursery through second grade.
 Everything from learning spaces to play areas and furniture have been designed with these grades in mind.

 Primary School (Grades 1-2)